frederick-vs-ja/Quuxplusone-blog/_posts/2019-04-17-wolves-and-sheep.md

     n=20  0  5  .  .  .  .  .
 19 19 19 19 19 19 19 19 19 19 19 19 19  0

-However, I admit that my OEIS-fu isn't very good.
+I admit that my OEIS-fu isn't very good.
 I've seen that when there's a triangular sequence like this, it'll generally be entered into OEIS in row-major order, i.e. $$1,2,2,2,3,3,3,4,4,4,3,5,5,5,5,3,6,6,6,6,6,3,6,7,$$—.